 Now, all this is not to say that all adoptions are this beautiful picture of family and the grace of God.
 Clearly not true.
 And the way that we talk about adoption, especially in Christian circles, can be painfully revealing of how we think of each other – both sides of the aisle, so to speak, those who carelessly affirm all adoptions as Godly (and that adoptees should just be happy and not suffer decades of identity crises and abandonment issues) and those who are staunchly against all adoptions (i.e. referring to it as kidnapping and such).
 As per usual, there is a balance in the middle somewhere and most of us need to move over on the spectrum in some way.

-I will post another blog soon that will give some bullet points as to how to hear and talk about adoption and adoptee stories.
+The next post will give some bullet points as to how to hear and talk about adoption and adoptee stories.
 So even if you don’t agree with all the above, you may find that the things you do agree with me on circle back to my faith.
 It’s been a long journey for me, and it will continue to be a learning experience until the day Jesus comes or calls me home…